 At a price of just under $100, the Prime B350-Plus from Asus comes in at just below the retail mark of the Gigabyte Gaming 3.

 When I think of the tradeoffs between similar boards in this price range and the Asus Prime B350-Plus, I can’t help but to want to recommend it.
-First of all, Asus has been fantastic about putting out new updates for this board.
-Many AM4 motherboards had small issues from the start but for the most part these have been resolved.
+First of all, Asus has been fantastic about putting out new updates on this board.
+Many AM4 motherboards had small issues from the start but for the most part, these have been resolved.

 It’s also a good overclocker and should allow you to overclock your Ryzen CPU as far as the processor itself will allow.
 Of course, this depends on your CPU cooler as well.